beescuit9510/frontend-interview/abc.md

 	they provide useful functionalities such as caching and good error handling
 - ##### What is Recoil?
 	it is a state management library.
+	Recoil is simple to use and intuitive to manage and share state.

 	Recoil optimizes re-renders
 	it tracks dependencies between components and state atoms. so that only the components affected by state changes are re-rendered.

-	and Recoil is simple to use and intuitive to manage and share state.
-- How can we keep the immutability of State avoid mutating the object create a new object and make changes to the object
+- How can we keep the immutability of State? avoid mutating the object create a new object and make changes to the object